Clear HMRC Debt.

 Paying HMRC Debt Collectors

-The HMRC are always looking to collect tax when due.
-However, in the event of late payment, they have contracted with independent commercial debt collections agencies (DCA’s) to act on their behalf to obtain tax debts overdue.
+The HMRC is always seeking to collect tax when due.
+However, in the event of late payment, they have contracted with independent commercial debt collection agencies (DCA’s) to act on their behalf to obtain tax debts overdue.

 HMRC Debt Collection